 The Company has incurred substantial operating losses since its inception and expects to continue to incur significant operating losses for the foreseeable future and may never become profitable.
-As of September 30, 2023, the Company had an accumulated deficit of \$295.2 million.
+As of March 31, 2024, the Company had an accumulated deficit of \$325.3 million.

-In February 2023, the Company closed on a registered direct offering ("February 2023 Registered Direct Offering") for the issuance and sale of an aggregate of 1,180,000 shares of its common stock at a purchase price of \$5.25 per share in a registered direct offering.
-In addition, the offering includes 248,572 shares of common stock in the form of pre-funded warrants at a price of \$5.2499 (the "Pre-Funded Warrants").
-In a concurrent private placement, Checkpoint issued and sold Series A warrants to purchase up to 1,428,572 shares of common stock and Series B warrants to purchase up to 1,428,572 shares of common stock (collectively, the "February 2023 Common Stock Warrants").
+In February 2023, the Company closed on a registered direct offering (the "February 2023 Registered Direct Offering") for the issuance and sale of an aggregate of 1,180,000 shares of its common stock at a purchase price of \$5.25 per share in a registered direct offering.
+In addition, the offering includes 248,572 shares of common stock in the form of pre-funded warrants at a price of \$5.2499.
+In a concurrent private placement, Checkpoint issued and sold Series A warrants to purchase up to 1,428,572 shares of common stock and Series B warrants to purchase up to 1,428,572 shares of common stock.
 The Series A and B warrants are exercisable immediately upon issuance with an exercise price of \$5.00 per share.
 The Series A warrants will expire five years following the issuance date and the Series B warrants will expire eighteen months following the issuance date.
 The total gross proceeds from the offering were approximately \$7.5 million with net proceeds of approximately \$6.7 million after deducting approximately \$0.8 million in commissions and other transaction costs.

-In April 2023, the Company closed on a registered direct offering ("April 2023 Registered Direct Offering") for the issuance and sale of an aggregate of 1,700,000 shares of its common stock at a purchase price of \$3.60 per share of common stock in a registered direct offering.
-In a concurrent private placement, Checkpoint issued and sold Series A warrants to purchase up to 1,700,000 shares of common stock and Series B warrants to purchase up to 1,700,000 shares of common stock (collectively, the "April 2023 Common Stock
+In April 2023, the Company closed on a registered direct offering (the "April 2023 Registered Direct Offering") for the issuance and sale of an aggregate of 1,700,000 shares of its common stock at a purchase price of \$3.60 per share of common stock in a registered direct offering.
+In a concurrent private placement, Checkpoint issued and sold Series A warrants to purchase up to 1,700,000 shares of common stock and Series B warrants to purchase up to 1,700,000 shares of common stock.

-Warrants").
 The Series A and B warrants are exercisable immediately upon issuance with an exercise price of \$3.35 per share.
 The Series A warrants will expire five years following the issuance date and the Series B warrants will expire eighteen months following the issuance date.
 The total gross proceeds from the offering were approximately \$6.1 million with net proceeds of approximately \$5.5 million after deducting approximately \$0.6 million in commissions and other transaction costs.

-In May 2023, the Company closed on a registered direct offering ("May 2023 Registered Direct Offering") for the issuance and sale of an aggregate of 1,650,000 shares of its common stock at a purchase price of \$3.071 per share of common stock in a registered direct offering.
-In addition, the offering includes 1,606,269 shares of common stock in the form of Pre-Funded Warrants at a price of \$3.0709.
-The common stock and the Pre-Funded Warrants were sold together with Series A warrants to purchase up to 3,256,269 shares of common stock and Series B warrants to purchase up to 3,256,269 shares of common stock (collectively, the "May 2023 Common Stock Warrants").
+In May 2023, the Company closed on a registered direct offering (the "May 2023 Registered Direct Offering") for the issuance and sale of an aggregate of 1,650,000 shares of its common stock at a purchase price of \$3.071 per share of common stock in a registered direct offering.
+In addition, the offering includes 1,606,269 shares of common stock in the form of pre-funded warrants at a price of \$3.0709.
+The common stock and the pre-funded warrants were sold together with Series A warrants to purchase up to 3,256,269 shares of common stock and Series B warrants to purchase up to 3,256,269 shares of common stock.
 The Series A and B warrants are exercisable immediately upon issuance with an exercise price of \$2.821 per share.
 The Series A warrants will expire five years following the issuance date and the Series B warrants will expire eighteen months following the issuance date.
 The total gross proceeds from the offering were approximately \$10.0 million with net proceeds of approximately \$9.1 million after deducting approximately \$0.9 million in commissions and other transaction costs.